Rescaling limits of the spatial Lambda-Fleming-Viot process with selection: Convergence of the rescaled SLFVS and its dual - the fixed radius case

 {$\mathbf d=2$:} When $d=2$, we claim that there exists $\mathcal{C}'>0$, independent of $n$, such that for every $x_1,x_2$ with $|x_1-x_2|> 2R$,

+where we have written $\bfP_{\{x_1,x_2\}}$ for the probability measure under which the two particles start at locations $x_1,x_2$.
 The proof of this claim is very similar to the beginning of the proof of Lemma~4.2 in \cite{BEV2012}, and so we only sketch the main ideas.
-We can a.s.~embed the trajectories of the difference process $\hat{\xi}_t^{n,1}-\hat{\xi}_t^{n,2}$ into the trajectories of a two-dimensional Brownian motion, in the same spirit as Skorokhod's embedding in one dimension (see e.g.~\cite{BIL1995}).
+We can a.s.~embed the trajectories of the difference process $\hat{\xi}_t^{n,1}-\hat{\xi}_t^{n,2}$ into the trajectories of a two-dimensional Brownian motion, in the same spirit as Skorokhod's embedding in one dimension (see \emph{e.g.}~\cite{BIL1995}).
 Now, since the jumps of the difference process (when outside $B(0,2R)$) are rotationally invariant, we have

 and the result then follows from that for Brownian motion, namely Theorem~2 in \cite{RR1966} applied with $a=2R$ and $r\geq 4R$.
 As a consequence, the number $N_E^n$ of excursions outside $B(0,2R)$ that the difference walk makes before starting an excursion of (time) length at least $\delta n^{2/3}$ is stochastically bounded by a geometric random variable with success probability $C/\log(\delta n^{2/3})$.
 Now, once the difference walk has started such a long excursion (say, the $k$th one), it is sure not to come back within $B(0,2R)$ before time $\delta n^{2/3}$ and the number of incursions in $B(0,2R)$ in the time interval $[0,\delta n^{2/3}]$ is bounded by $k$.
-Thus, fixing $\eta>0$ as before, we obtain that
+Thus, fixing $\eta>0$ as before and observing that $V_R(x,y)$ is bounded by the volume $V_R$ of a ball of radius $R$, we obtain that

 where the last inequality uses the stochastic bound of $N_E^n$ first, and then Markov's inequality.
 Choosing $C_E^n = \log n$, for instance, we deduce that for any $\delta >0$,

 and we conclude as in (\ref{proba of coal}).